Mat203/WebDev_Project_QRCODE_Final/README.md

 - `getUpdatePage(req, res)`: This function retrieves the details of a specific QR code for updating.

 These functions are exported as a module for use in other parts of the application.

+###### It is important to note that a portion of the documentation has been generated using ChatGPT to provide more accurate, clear, specific, and structured statements.
+If there are additional questions, I can share the draft documentation.